SysbeeTech/kubedeploy/docs/start/values/initcontainers.md

 1. Define if initContainers are enabled.
 2. initContainers image pull policy
-3. (optional) Define initContainers global resource requests and limits.
+3. (Feature state: [:material-tag-outline: 1.0.0](../changelog.md#100 "Minimum version")) (optional) Define initContainers global resource requests and limits.
 Will be applied to all initContainers if more specific (per container) resource requests and limits are not defined.

     !!! example